 One of the colours that stand out in jewellery in the Arab world is red.
 It is seen everywhere in the region, in both jewellery and clothing, and that is no coincidence.
 Why is this colour appreciated so much?

 The colour of fire

 Red is a fierce colour: it stands out from its surroundings and is very difficult to go unnoticed.
 It captures the attention of the onlooker and almost acts as a stop or danger-sign, and that capacity makes it very well suited to be an agent against evil forces.
 Red is also the first colour to be used by humans: already in the Early Stone Age, people buried their dead with powdered red ochre and painted the stunning images in caves with red paint.
 We do not know which meaning red carried in those early days, but we do know that the ancient belief in the Evil Eye has led to persistent traditions in colours.
 In dress and jewellery, many civilizations did not select a colour that worked well with one’s hair or matched one’s outfit, but a colour that was generally believed to be helpful in keeping dangerous forces at a distance.
 Red is on the top of that list.
 As the colour of both danger and fire, it was thought to keep the wearer safe.

 The colour of blood

 As the colour of blood, red is also very much a colour worn by women.
 Blood is associated with fertility and life.
 Already in ancient Egypt, amulets associated with the goddesses Hathor and Isis were made of red coloured stones, and the beautiful embroidery on Palestinian dress, for example, uses predominantly red as the colour of happiness and life.
-A beautiful piece of dress in the collection is this Tunisian headcover made of red silk, while a bright red women’s shows the splendour of this colour.
-With this colour featuring so abundantly in costume and dress, it is no surprise that we find it in jewellery as well. from Bahrain
+A beautiful piece of dress in the collection is this Tunisian headcover made of red silk, while a bright red women’s thawb from Bahrain shows the splendour of this colour.
+With this colour featuring so abundantly in costume and dress, it is no surprise that we find it in jewellery as well.

 Red in jewellery